 Develop a concrete example showing the desired output on a given input (you pick the input: a good one is large enough to show different features of your inputs, but small enough to work with manually during planning.
 For table problems, roughly 4-6 rows usually works well in practice).

-Mentally identify functions that you already know (or that you find in the documentation) that might be useful for transforming the input data to the output data.
+Consider functions that you already know (or that you find in the documentation) that might be useful for transforming the input data to the output data.

-Here’s a diagram-based task plan for the
+Here’s a task plan for the

 discount-summary program that we